True joy comes when we focus on what is within our control and then center and recenter our faith and life on Jesus Christ.

 N. Eldon Tanner explains the organization and administration of the restored Church and how departments work in tandem to accomplish the Lord's work.

 God gave us the freedom to choose but not the freedom to choose our consequences.
-To become our best, we must choose the right and change ourselves.
+To become our best selves, we must choose the right.

 As we begin a new year and contemplate New Year’s resolutions, let us not forget the things we have pondered over the recent Christmas holiday.
 Center your goals on having the spirit of Christmas with you always.